Friday, June 17, 2011

 Enjoy!,

 Step into the Green!
-Drink more Biodynamic, Biologique and Organic wines and spirits and food) from sustainable culture and respect the environment!
+Drink more Biodynamic, Biologique, and Organic wines, spirits, and food) from sustainable culture and respect the environment!
 Support the right causes for the Planet and all the people suffering all around the globe!
-Also follow projects and products from the Fair Trade, an organized social movement and market-based approach that aims to help producers in developing countries obtain better trading conditions and promote sustainability.
+Also, follow projects and products from the Fair Trade, an organized social movement and market-based approach that aims to help producers in developing countries obtain better trading conditions and promote sustainability.
 Also support 1% for the Planet, an alliance of businesses that donate at least 1% of their annual revenues to environmental organizations worldwide.
-"Commerce Equitable" or "Fair Trade" is evidently and more than ever a needed movement connecting producers and customers, to be aware of others and their cultural and traditional products based on high quality, natural components and craftsmanship.
+"Commerce Equitable" or "Fair Trade" is evidently and more than ever a needed movement connecting producers and customers, to be aware of others and their cultural and traditional products based on high-quality, natural components and craftsmanship.

 No comments: